Kale and White Bean Dip

 Freshly ground black pepper, to taste

-In the bowl of a food processor, combine the garlic, walnuts (if using) and kale.
+In the bowl of a food processor, combine the garlic, walnuts (if using).
 Pulse until finely chopped.
 Scrape down the sides of the bowl.
-With the processor running, add the olive oil and 1 tablespoon of the lemon juice in a steady stream through the feed tube until smooth.
-Add in the salt and pepper and pulse until combined.
+Add the beans.
+With the processor running, add the olive oil in a steady stream through the feed tube until smooth.
+Add the lemon juice, balsamic vinegar, salt and pepper and pulse until combined.
+Once you reach the desired dip consistency, add the kale to the dip and mix well manually.